The Hannon Cup Association

 The Ryder Cup like format was selected for the competition with the top 14 Austin metro area golf professionals playing against the top 14 male amateurs.
 Each team is headed by a selected captain who in turn chooses his team.
 The yearly competition has been a testament to “Coach,” filled with excitement, fellowship and “true grit.”

 Support for the event was provided by a group of individuals and businesses that became known as the Hannon Society.
 Proceeds from their efforts were initially used to support the University of Texas George Hannon Scholarship Fund.
 This fund was fully endowed with the help of additional contributions from the Barton Creek Men’s Golf Association.
 In 2003, the Hannon Cup was upgraded to an official 501(c)(3) non-profit organization and was renamed the Hannon Cup Association.
-The Association is governed by a Steering Committee of 13 individuals and advised by Coach Hannon.
-Over the years, the Association has evolved from a one event, single purpose entity to a major contributor to growth of the game initiatives in central Texas.
+The Association is governed by a Steering Committee and advised by Coach Hannon.
+Over the years, the Association has evolved from a one event, single purpose entity to a major contributor to initiatives designed to grow golf in central Texas.

-To date the Association has distributed over $80,000 worth of secondary education scholarships through the Southern Texas PGA Foundation.
-In August of 2010, the Association hosted the Second Annual George Hannon Junior Invitational at the UT Golf Club.
+To date the Association has distributed over $135,000 worth of secondary education scholarships through the Southern Texas PGA Foundation.
+In August, the Association will host the Sixth Annual George Hannon Junior Invitational at the Hills Country Club.
 The event, managed by the Texas Legends Junior Tour is one of the premier junior golf tournaments in the state.
 The City of Austin Junior Golf Academy and The First Tee of Greater Austin are also beneficiaries of the Associations fundraising efforts.
-In 2010, the Association introduced a new scholarship program honoring long time amateur golfer Billy Clagett.
-For every junior golfer in central Texas who qualifies for a USGA national event the Hannon Cup Association will provide a $500 stipend to help with travel costs.
+In 2010, the Association introduced a new scholarship program; for every junior golfer in central Texas who qualifies for a USGA national event the Hannon Cup Association will provide a $500stipend to help with travel costs.

 Southern Texas PGA George Hannon Scholarship